 fruit cup in small jars on countertop.

-Here are some easy fresh fruit ideas to try with your kids.
+Here are some easy snacks with fruits for kids to try with your kids.
 All are really fast, hydrating, and nutritious.

 • Apples, thinly sliced into matchsticks or very, very thin slices